jennyhedley/digital-writing-2025/resources-twine.md

 To save a history of your changes to your story and to allow you to easily publish it online you will need to set up a repository.

 1. Create a local folder/directory for all your projects on your computer.
 Every time you start a new repository you will want to create it in this folder.
+Since you will use this folder a lot over the semester, you will ideally locate it on your computer desktop.
 Call it anything you like but easy to find like `digital-writing-projects`.
+Make sure there are no spaces in the folder name and use lowercase.
 2. Go to GitHub Desktop and create a new repository.
-Give it the name `digital-writing-twine` and for the "Local Path" select the folder you created in the previous step.
+Give it the name `digital-writing-twine` (no spaces) and for the "Local Path" select the `digital-writing-projects` folder you created on your desktop in the previous step.
 Select the "Initialize this repository with a README" checkbox and click "Create Repository".

 ### Create a Twine Story